Quitting smoking isn’t a walk in the park for everyone. It helps to be prepared for what’s to come.

 5. You will be seriously cashed up

-A pack-a-day smoker will save over $9000 in one year after quitting.
+A person who smokes a pack a day will save over $9000 in one year after quitting.
 Think about all the holidays, shopping and other activities you could reward yourself with after you quit.
 Not to mention the health benefits you will be experiencing.

 6. There’s an app for that